What to Do When a Pet Dies

 Pets often play a significant role in a family and are often considered family members, so it is completely natural to want to pay special tribute when they die.
 Memorializing your pet allows you to play an active role in mourning your pet while honoring and sharing the impact your pet has had on you, your family, and your friends.
 Below are some suggestions for pet owners and their families to help remember their beloved pets and process their grief:

 - Write an obituary for the pet – There is a good chance that anyone of importance in your life has also built a relationship with your pet.
 For this reason, many people find great comfort in writing an obituary when a pet dies, most commonly on social media, such as making a post on Facebook or Instagram.
 Most pet obituaries include:

 - General information – when the pet was born or joined/was adopted into the family, when the pet passed away, etc.

 - Unique information – the pet’s favorite activities, memorable events the pet witnessed, the pet’s accomplishments, etc.

 Writing an obituary and making it public may also be a great way to ask friends and family to share with you any of their photographs, videos, and/or memories of your pet.

-- Bring a new pet into your home – No other animal will ever be able to fully replace a beloved pet lost.
-However, many find a silver lining in the loss of a pet by welcoming a new furry member into their family.
+- Bring a new pet into your home – No other animal will ever be able to replace a beloved pet lost.
+However, many find a silver lining when a pet dies by welcoming a new furry member into their family.
 Providing a forever home to someone new and in need is an excellent way to honor your lost pet.
-Of course, a beloved pet can, and will, never be replaced in your heart, but a filling the vacant space in your home can be rewarding and therapeutic.
+Of course, a beloved pet can, and will, never be replaced in your heart, but filling the vacant space in your home can be rewarding and therapeutic.